-But although it might sound like the perfect quick-fix, liposuction, lasering or other means of removing cellulite surgically is not a simple means of going from a size 16 to size 6 overnight.
-The ASPS themselves even state that “Liposuction is not an effective treatment for cellulite — the dimpled skin that typically appears on the thighs, hips, and buttocks — or loose saggy skin.”
+Although they might sound like the perfect quick fixes, liposuction, laser treatments and other means of removing cellulite surgically are not simple means of going from a size 16 to size 6 overnight.
+The ASPS itself even states, “Liposuction is not an effective treatment for cellulite — the dimpled skin that typically appears on the thighs, hips, and buttocks — or loose saggy skin.”

 What Is Cellulite?

-Basically, it forms when globules of fat under the skin pushing up against the connective tissue, you have this uneven, “mottled” skin appearance.
-Some of the factors that contribute to this condition are a lack of exercise, hormone changes and you guessed it — your diet.
+Basically, it forms when globules of fat develop under the skin and push up against the connective tissue, forming an uneven, “mottled” look to the skin.
+Some of the factors that contribute to this condition are a lack of exercise, hormone changes and — you guessed it — your diet.

 - Poor diet

 - Fluid retention

 - Lack of circulation (blood flow)

 - Weak collagen structure of the skin, which leads to skin thinning and loss of elasticity

-- Being overweight or having increased body fat
+- Being overweight

 - Lack of physical activity (a sedentary lifestyle)